Hamzam157/Linear-Regression-with-scikit-learn/README.md

 ## Using Linear Regression for predictive analysis

-Using regression on a hypothetical dataset to predict future values and the relationship between the two variables
+Using regression on a sample dataset to predict future values and the relationship between the two variables

 Variable Y = Revenue
 Variable X = Budget